csridlen/Python-Project-1/README.md

 To visualize this analysis, a scatterplot was created with `Per Capita Income` on the x-axis and `Completion Time` on the y-axis ![Plot 1](artifacts/income_scatter.png).
 In the scatterplot, the color scale is by number of potholes, with the darkest points having the fewest number of potholes and the lighest points having the most potholes in that community zone.
 We see that in areas with the lowest incomes, even having a smaller number of potholes than in richer areas results in a slower average completion time.

 In the following two plots, the per capita income of the neighborhoods with the top 5 longest completion times and top 5 shortest completion times are shown.
 These metrics were calculated by viewing `working_data.head() ` and `working_data.tail()`.
-It seems that the incomes of neighborhoods with longer completion times are lower, but this analysis does not include other confounding variables, such as the population of each community area.
+It seems that the incomes of neighborhoods with longer completion times are higher, but this analysis does not include other confounding variables, such as the population of each community area.
 ![Plot 2](artifacts/top_5.png)
 ![Plot 3](artifacts/bottom_5.png)